red0xff/blog/content/about/_index.md

 ---

 # Bio
-My name is Redouane, I am a student at the [Higher national school of computer science (ESI)](https://www.esi.dz/), at Algiers.
+My name is Redouane, I graduated from the [Higher national school of computer science (ESI)](https://www.esi.dz/), I love cybersecurity and computer science.

 # Where to find me